suparnac-aiml/AI-noob-nook.github.io/day6.md

 ---
 layout: default
-title: Day 6: File Handling in Python – Manage and Process Data Efficiently
+title: "Day 6: File Handling in Python – Manage and Process Data Efficiently"
 permalink: /day6/
 ---

-# Day 6: File Handling in Python – Manage and Process Data Efficiently

 # Table of Contents
 - [What is File Handling?](#what-is-file-handling)